DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/10_Tree/README.md

 | **Depth**         | Distance from root to a node              |
 | **Subtree**       | Tree formed by a node and its descendants |

----

 # 🌲 3.
 Types of Trees

-We’ll cover all important types with examples.

----

 ## 3.1 Binary Tree